I'm the engineer who keeps showing up in new domains.

 A few more projects across research, classical CV, and embedded hardware: the supporting evidence for the pattern.

 Master thesis at TUM's LKN in partnership with Nokia Strategy & Technology.
-Simulated how environmental factors affect LDPC decoding.
+Simulated how environmental factors affect LDPC decoding iteration complexity.

 Bachelor thesis at TUM's Microrobotic Bioengineering Lab.
-An automated counting system for microencapsulated cells built on computer vision.
+An automated counting system for microencapsulated cells using image processing.
 End-to-end from raw microscope frames to reproducible counts.

-Built four autonomous competition robots with a fellow highschooler.
+Built two autonomous competition robots with a fellow highschooler.
 Reached the semifinals in 2016 as the youngest squad in the competition.
 My first serious taste of embedded C under a deadline.

 I grew up in Sousse, Tunisia, building autonomous robots with a school team.
 I went to TUM for electrical engineering because I wanted to understand systems from the transistor up, and I stayed for a master's.
 In between I spent almost four years at Infineon on automotive microcontrollers and wrote my master's research at Nokia on LDPC decoding.